JavaScript Logical Operators

 • Evaluates values from left to right.

-• For each value, converts it to a boolean value.
+• For each value, convert it to a boolean value.
 If the result of the conversion is true, stops and returns the value.

 • If all values have been evaluated to false, returns the last value.